Leyla Harding: Family

-In September 2010, it was revealed that Leyla was the biological mother of Jacob.
+In September 2010, it was revealed that Leyla is the biological mother of Jacob.
 Shahidi said that she was "really shocked" when she learned about the storyline, but was also excited as she thought it would be "really interesting" to play.
 She opined that the storyline would bring a new dimension to Leyla.
 Shahidi was involved in Warren-Plant's casting as Jacob.
 Shahidi admitted that she was surprised that Leyla had not seen Jacob for so long, but understood as Leyla wanted to get on with her life and escape her past.
 Shahidi said that Leyla just wants to be Jacob's aunt.
 Leyla wants to see Jacob and interact with him like a normal aunt and nephew.
 Shahidi had previously said that Leyla kept the secret as she wanted to get on with her life.
 Shahidi also said that the easiest way for Leyla to move on in her life was to ignore it.

 Leyla takes Jacob to a birthday party, where he goes into anaphylactic shock due to an allergic reaction to some cake.
 Speaking about the plot, Shahidi commented: "It's Leyla's fault because she hasn't listened to her sister's warnings about not letting Jacob eat anything because of his nut allergy."
 Shahidi added that if Leyla had listened to Alicia, it could have been avoided.
 The situation shocks Leyla and makes her realise that Alicia is Jacob's mother and needs to be listened to.
 Shahidi said that Leyla needs to learn to be "less full-on" and stop "indulging and spoiling" Jacob.